uiuc-ischool-scanr/social-network-adversarial-perturbations/README.md

 ## Citation
 * Parulian, N. N., Lu, T., Mishra, S., Avram, M., & Diesner, J. (2020).
 Effectiveness of the Execution and Prevention of Metric-Based Adversarial Attacks on Social Network Data.
 Information, 11(6), 306.
-* Avram MV, Mishra S, Parulian N, & Diesner J (2019) Adversarial perturbations to manipulate the perception of power and influence in networks.
-In proceedings of Workshop on Social Influence at ASONAM '19.
+* Avram, M. V., Mishra, S., Parulian, N. N., & Diesner, J. (2019, August).
+Adversarial perturbations to manipulate the perception of power and influence in networks.
+In 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM) (pp. 986-994).
+IEEE.

 ## Other Important Details